Michael-Elrod-dev/Pygame-Engine/README.md

 Settings.py - This file holds the CSV file paths which are the foundation for the level structure as well as the settings for tile size and screen size.

 ## Future Work
 As the engine grows larger with each milestone it slowly becomes slightly more specific towards this specific game and is losing its generic implementations.
-I am constantly trying to find new ways to acheive the same outputs in order to try and keep the implementations as generic as possible as well as keeping editable parts of the code in one place.
+I am constantly trying to find new ways to achieve the same outputs in order to try and keep the implementations as generic as possible as well as keeping editable parts of the code in one place.
 For example I try to keep all file path inputs for asset initialization in 1 or 2 files to allow for easy modification.
 Some things that are not so generic that the camera still does not follow the player on the Y axis.
 If this were implemented then you could truly create and 2D platformer or top down game with this code.
-In its current state it would be a very simple game but defintley possible.
+In its current state it would be a very simple game but definitely possible.

 One mistake about this implementation that is very different from my C++ engine is that the developer cannot choose which "components" an entity has.
 For example, the player character can always jump once and move at the same speed.
 Although the sprites for animation and the character can be changed, the abilities of the character are hard-coded (although easily changed).
 I hope to implement this in the future, as well as the following: fixed enemy death animations, player death animation, pause menu, and SFX/music.